jabirali/geneus/doc/txt/02-compilation.md

 @NOTE
-  These instructions should work for POSIX compliant operating systems with all the above dependencies installed.
-This should include Linux/Unix/Mac systems, and possibly also Windows if you have Cygwin installed.
-If you use any other platforms or compilers than this, you may have to compile the project manually.
+  These instructions should work for Unix-like operating systems with all the [recommended dependencies](01-dependencies.html) installed.
+This should include Linux/Unix/Mac systems, and possibly also Windows if you have [Cygwin](https://www.cygwin.com/) installed.
+If you use other platforms or compilers than this, you may have to compile the project manually.

 After you have obtained and unpacked the source code, open a terminal, and change directory to the top directory of the project.
 This should be the directory with